 Even though it’s often challenging to talk about the emotional impact of asthma, our community offers the space to share, connect with others, and receive support.

 Taking pride in nurturing our emotional well-being with thoughtful conversation and open communication is the first step toward building a community of strength, trust, kindness, and understanding, so no one has to experience their asthma alone.

 If you haven’t officially joined our community yet, you can do so here.

-The Asthma in America 2019 survey was conducted online in April and May of 2019.
-1,018 people living with asthma completed the survey.
+The 2019 Asthma in America survey was conducted online from April 2019 through May 2019.
+The survey was completed by 1,018 people living with asthma.